 By Joyce Yeremian

-On Sun., April 28, under a bright sun and deep blue sky, the Armenian Martyrs’ Memorial Committee of Rhode Island held the 98th commemoration of the Armenian Genocide at the Armenian Martyrs’ Memorial Monument, at the entrance to North Burial Ground in Providence, as we have for the past 36 years.
+PROVIDENCE, R.I.—On April 23, the Armenian Martyrs’ Memorial Committee of Rhode Island commemorated the 102nd Anniversary of the 1915 Armenian Genocide and celebrated the 40th Anniversary of the dedication of the Armenian Martyrs’ Memorial Monument at the entrance to North Burial Ground in Providence.